 We have rigorous standard sanitary protocols in place and are taking all measures to reduce the spread of any infections.
 At this time we ask that patients limit the number of people they bring in with them to their appointments.

 If you are able to come to your appointment by yourself, please do so, otherwise please limit additional guests to only necessary caregivers.

 If you have a fever and/or are feeling unwell with difficulty breathing or shortness of breath, please advise us so that we can reschedule your appointment.

 When visiting our clinic, please wash your hands, use our hand sanitizers, and tissues.
+Masks are also to be worn in the clinic.
 Please feel free to ask any of our staff for assistance when you arrive.

 Thank you for entrusting Komyuniti with your care.
 We’re proud to serve you and look forward to continuing to do so.

 Appointments with us must only be provided if the absence of, or delay of this care, would result in a significant change/deterioration in the patient/client’s functional independence necessitating escalation of care.

 Check the website before phoning the clinic for advice.

 Breathing difficulties such as breathlessness